robfatland/runawaytrain/README.md

 - Configure a Test run (use defaults and give it a simple name)
 - Modify the timeout interval
     - Configuration > General Configuration > Edit > Set to 5 min 0 sec
-    - My early tests suggest 0.5 seconds to stop each instance
+    - My early tests suggest 1 second is needed to stop each instance
-         - 25 instances x 25 regions x 0.5 = 300 seconds so reconsider the 5 minute timeout
+         - regions x (instances / region) gives roughly the time needed to complete (seconds)
+         - reconsider this 5 minute timeout: That is only enough to stop 300 instances
 - Click the <Test> button and verify that the EC2 instances created above are stopped